Nassar victim says IMPD should be investigated

 “There were FBI agents that actually investigated him?
 Because I don’t think they did.
 They didn’t.
 The FBI didn’t investigate Larry, what the FBI did was let him continue sexually assaulting children for 16 months and I want to know why,” said Denhollander.

-She also questioned multiple discussions between Steve Penny and Jay Abbott, head of the FBI’s Indianapolis office, about a position with the US Olympic Committee.
+She also questioned multiple discussions between Steve Penny and Jay Abbott, the then head of the FBI’s Indianapolis office, about a position with the US Olympic Committee.

 “Jay Abbott was recommended for a job at USOC that Penny recommended him for that he found, quote, very tantalizing, after he and Penny had drinks,” Denhollander explained.